 Unmissable Cuisine as you sail Croatia’s breathtaking coastline

 Whether you rent a catamaran, luxury yacht, motorboat, or monohull, one thing remains the same: the signature island cuisine of Croatia.
-This country offer a wide variety of dishes to try on your sailing yacht charter.
-Here are some of the specialties that you and your guests (and maybe even the skipper!) need to try as you sail through the Adriatic Sea:Paški sir: a popular appetizer consisting of Pag cheese: a locally produced cheese which has a rich, salty flavour due to the sheep’s diet - made up exclusively of wild herbs.
-A great choice to add to your menu in order to surprise your crew members.
+This country offers a wide variety of dishes to try as you cruise around the Croatian coast.
+Here are some of the best specialities that you and your guests (and maybe even the skipper!) need to try as you sail through the Adriatic Sea:Paški sir: a popular appetizer consisting of Pag cheese: a locally produced cheese with a rich, salty flavour due to the sheep’s diet - made up exclusively of wild herbs.
+A great choice to add to your menu to surprise your party members.

-Pašticada: a dish made up of slow cooked beef in a marinade of spices and white wine, served with Gnocchi.
+Pašticada: a dish made up of slow-cooked beef in a marinade of spices and white wine, served with Gnocchi.

 Maneštra: a minestrone-like thick bean and vegetable soup.